-- 1. submit (fired on changelist submission, before file transmission) - 2. content triggers (after changelist submission and file transmission) - 3. commit triggers (fired any automatic changelist renumbering by the server).
+- 1. change-submit (fired on changelist submission, before file transmission) - 2. change-content triggers (after changelist submission and file transmission) - 3. change-commit triggers (fired any automatic changelist renumbering by the server).

-Similarly, specification triggers of different types are fired in the following order
+Similarly, form triggers of different types are fired in the following order

-- 1. out (form generation) - 2. in (changed form is transmitted to the server) - 3. save (validated form is ready for storage in the Perforce database). - 4. delete (validated form is already stored in the Perforce database).
+- 1. form-out (form generation) - 2. form-in (changed form is transmitted to the server) - 3. form-save (validated form is ready for storage in the Perforce database). - $4. \quad \hbox{form-delete (validated form is already stored in the Perforce database)}.$